RESEARCH

 RATES

-We offer fee-free programs to resource-strapped vulnerable communities and fee-for-service programs on a sliding scale, to help ensure that our programs can get where they belong.
+We offer fee-free programs to resource-strapped vulnerable communities to help ensure that our programs can get where they belong.

 Site partners on the higher end of our sliding scale enable us to offer support to smaller, resource-strapped schools and community based organizations.
 This balancing act is part of how we ensure that we can program as widely as we can, maintain the staffing and the scientific research to validate and improve our programs.